dtekcth/data101/src/beginner/cli/basics.md

 ## Getting started

 {{ .windows }}
-Start WSL by searching for `Ubuntu` in the Windows Start Menu.
+On Windows you start WSL by searching for `Ubuntu` in the Windows Start Menu.
 You should see something like this:

 {{ .macos }}
-To open a terminal, press !kbd[!cmd+Space] and then enter `terminal`.
+On macOS, press !kbd[!cmd+Space] and then enter `terminal` to open a terminal.
 You should see something like this:

 {{ .linux }}
-Start a terminal, how you open one depends on your distro.
+On Linux, how you open a terminal depends on your distro.
 Usually one of !kbd[Ctrl+Alt+T], !kbd[!win+T] or !kbd[!win+Enter] opens one.
 Otherwise, search for `how to open terminal <insert your distro here>`.
 You should see something like this:

 <!-- Replace with a picture of a terminal running bash -->
 ![Terminal](/Assets/cli/windows_terminal.png)

+You can also open a terminal in VSCode if you prefer working there.
+Open the command palette (!kbd[!ctrl+Shift+P]) and type "terminal: create new terminal" and press !kbd[Enter].
+This should open a new terminal at the bottom of your screen.
+You can also open one by clicking on "Terminal" in the menu bar at the top of your screen, and then pressing "New Terminal".

 With a terminal open, what are we looking at?
 At the start of that line you will see your username followed by `@`, and then the name of your computer.
 After that you will see the current directory.
 Your terminal keeps track of something called its _working directory_, which is where on your filesystem it is located at the moment.
 Right now it is `~`, which is symbol used to represent your _home directory_.
 Every user has a home directory where all of their files are stored.
 At the end of the line you will see a solid block, which is your cursor.
 Here we can write commands and run them by pressing enter.